-Our named executive officers also participate in benefit programs available to salaried employees generally, including retirement programs.
-For 2019, these retirement programs included our Employee Savings Plan under Section 401(k) of the Internal Revenue Code, Qualified Retirement Plan, Benefit Equalization Plan and Executive Deferred Compensation Plan.
-In addition, from time to time, we have provided one or more named executive officers with unfunded supplemental retirement benefits under the supplemental retirement agreements described under "Pension Plans" on page 49.
-No supplemental retirement benefits were granted in 2019.
-Our Qualified Retirement Plan, Benefit Equalization Plan and Executive Deferred Compensation Plan were frozen as of December 31, 2019.
-To offset the effect of the freezing of these plans, effective January 1, 2020, we adopted a new Deferred Investment Plan to replace the frozen Executive Deferred Compensation Plan, and will make contributions under that plan and increase our contributions under our Employee Savings Plan.
+Our named executive officers also participate in benefit programs available to salaried employees generally, including retirement and medical programs.
+For 2020, these retirement programs included our Employee Savings Plan under Section 401(k) of the Internal Revenue Code and our Deferred Investment Plan.
+In addition, prior to their freezing effective December 31, 2019, our retirement programs included a Qualified Retirement Plan, Benefit Equalization Plan and Executive Deferred Compensation Plan.
+Also, from time to time, we have provided one or more named executive officers with unfunded supplemental retirement benefits under the supplemental retirement agreements described under "Pension Plans" on page 49.
+No supplemental retirement benefits were granted in 2020.
 Additional information regarding our retirement programs is available under "Pension Plans" on page 49 and "Deferred Compensation" on page 50.

-2019 Compensation to Our Named Executive Officers
+2020 Compensation to Our Named Executive Officers